CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType.md

     ```

     Note: wrapping would mean that ``anonymous_list`<T>`` would be a ref-struct that also supported interfaces (another deviation from normal ref-structs).
 This would only be safe as long as the compiler ensured if such wrapping happened that the data not be stored in a `Span<T>` (i.e. the `T[]` construction pattern woudl be used instead).

+3. Should it be possible to capture these values across local-function/lambda bodies?
+For example:

+    ```c#
+    anonymous_list`<int> v = [1, 2, 3];
+    Func<bool> f = () => v.Contains(0);

+    // or
+    bool f()
+    {
+        return v.Contains(0);
+    }
+    ```

+    This is conceivably allowable as long as the compiler heap allocates the data for 'v' in the cases where the capturing code is converted to a delegate (the lambda case, or the local function case, if 'f' is converted and not just called directly).
+The compiler could still stack allocate in the case of a local function not converted to a delegate.